fadecore/phonenumber-normalizer/README.md

 But for the EU Social Service Number Range 116xxx, PhoneLib is only checking the assigned number 116116 in Germany.
 This is in contradiction to normal validation, where the range is checked and assignment checks are explicitly not in scope.
 But for the [issue 183669955](https://issuetracker.google.com/u/1/issues/183669955), they insist on assignment, since they need it for free call checks.
-But for other EU states PhoneLib is using the full raneg (e.g. [CZ](https://github.com/google/libphonenumber/blob/4c532d93587d2f9d16dc7a536df55bf179158210/resources/ShortNumberMetadata.xml#L3342))
+But for other EU states PhoneLib is using the full range (e.g. [CZ](https://github.com/google/libphonenumber/blob/4c532d93587d2f9d16dc7a536df55bf179158210/resources/ShortNumberMetadata.xml#L3342))

 ### One More Thing: Area Gecode Label